QVDev/DistilledViewPrefs/README.md

 # DistilledViewPrefs
 Dialog for Android TextView to improve readability.
-Mostly used for applications wher the main focus is to read.
+Mostly used for applications where the main focus is to read.
+Spin-off from the blog https://medium.com/@qvdev/improving-readability-3baa2d943936

+Please feel free to post feedback on any topic.
+Improvements, code related or suggestions.
+Fork it if you feel for it as well. :)

 # Screens
 ![Alt text](/screens/dialog_open_default.png "The dialog")